Common Award Management Questions

 Outgoing Awards and Funds: CU Boulder generally issues outgoing subcontracts (awarding and funding) to collaborators outside of CU Boulder in order to further specific research goals.

-Signature authority delegations at CU Boulder are designed to protect academic freedoms, including a faculty member’s right to publish, and faculty’s intellectual property.
-Delegation originates with The Regents of the University of Colorado to President Benson then to named individuals within the University.
+Signature authority delegations at CU Boulder are designed to protect academic freedoms, including a faculty member’s right to publish and CU Boulder's intellectual property.
+The Regents of the University of Colorado delegates signature authority to President Kennedy, whom then grants signature authority to named individuals within the CU Boulder.

-The Office of Contracts and Grants holds the delegation of signature authority for University research contracts and grants, and official sponsored project correspondence over the life of an award (e.g., requests to the sponsor for no-cost extensions, budget deviations, prior approval authorizations and other modifications to the terms).
+The Office of Contracts and Grants (OCG) holds the delegation of signature authority for CU Boulder grants, research and service contracts, as well as unfunded contracts related to research such as non-disclosure agreements, material transfer agreements, and data transfer and use agreements.
+OCG is also the authorized representative for official sponsored project correspondence over the life of an award (e.g., requests to the sponsor for no-cost extensions, budget deviations, prior approval authorizations and other modifications to the terms of an award).

 View the Signature Authority Delegations fact sheet for more information.

-Fixed price contracts will be invoiced or paid by a set dollar amount or fixed-price, regardless of how much is expended.
-If funds are remaining after completion of the project and fulfillment of the deliverable, remaining funds will be administered in accordance with University policy.
-The remaining funds become residuals.
-In fixed price agreements, if for some reason we exceed the budget, the University takes on the liability of completing the project regardless of additional funds necessary.
+Fixed-price contracts are invoiced or paid by a set dollar amount or fixed-price, regardless of how much is expended.
+If funds remain after completion of the project and fulfillment of the deliverable, the remaining funds are administered in accordance with CU Boulder policy (the remaining funds become residuals).
+In fixed-price contracts, if the budget is exceeded before the project is completed, CU Boulder takes on the liability of carrying out the project until the project's conclusion.

-To request a No Cost Extension, please complete the online NCE form for the appropriate sponsor.
-You will need the following information to complete the form.
+To request a No-Cost Extension, please complete the online No-Cost Extension Form for the appropriate sponsor.
+You will need the following information to complete the form: